swisscom/bugbounty/vulnerabilities/README.md

 after disclosure at the earliest (see exceptions below).

 ### Accepted 1-day Vulnerabilities
+Special cases where information on 1-day vulnerabilities is explicitly desired are listed below.
+For any clarifications regarding this list, please contact the Bug Bounty team.

 | Date | Vulnerability | Comment |
 | --- | --- | --- |